Ambassador Reza Expresses Gratitude To Pakistan For Support After Tragic Helicopter Crash - UrduPoint

 Ambassador Reza said President Raisi’s significant gestures, such as defending the Holy Quran at the United Nations amidst desecration controversies and vocally supporting Palestinian rights while opposing Western policies, solidified his status as a beloved leader.
 “His principled stance on global issues often disregarded the repercussions on Iran’s foreign policy, prioritizing religious and moral commitments,” he added.

-He said the Iranian Foreign Minister, who also perished in the crash, was lauded for numerous diplomatic successes and his contributions played a pivotal role in elevating Iran's international standing and fostering key alliances.
+He said the Iranian foreign minister, who also perished in the crash, was lauded for numerous diplomatic successes and his contributions played an important role in elevating Iran's international standing and fostering key alliances.

 Ambassador Reza said initial reports indicated that the tragic incident occurred due to adverse weather conditions, leading the helicopter to crash into a hill.
-He emphasized that, according to available information, the crash appeared to be an accident rather than an act of sabotage.
+He emphasised that according to available information, the crash appeared to be an accident rather than an act of sabotage.
 However, he said investigations were ongoing, with a team examining the black box to determine the exact cause.

 In the wake of this tragedy, Ambassador Reza said Iran faced a critical juncture with elections scheduled to take place in 40 days.
 The upcoming elections would be crucial in establishing a new government that will navigate the country through this period of mourning and transition, he maintained.